videojs/videojs-contrib-hls/README.md

 * can be used as an initialization option

 If true, `bandwidth` and `throughput` values are stored in and retrieved from local storage on startup (for initial rendition selection).
+This setting is `false` by default.

 ##### enableLowInitialPlaylist
 * Type: `boolean`